ReinX24/attendace-webpage-design/README.md

 [professor_event_details](professor/professor_event_details.html)

 The professor can create their own classes.
-To create a class the professor needs to provide a Subject Code, Description, Block for the class.
+To create a class the professor needs to provide a Subject Code, Description, and Block for the class.
 They could also set which days and which rooms their classes will take place.

 [professor_class_create](professor/professor_class_create.html)